Dance, dance in this AI revolution

-A woman in a leotard suit caught in the drone of a seemingly endless loop of slight dance steps lends her body to an onstage congress with AI.
+A woman in leotard suit caught in the drone of a seemingly endless loop of slight dance steps lent body to an onstage congress with AI.

-There's a complex, excruciating psychology in the monotony of movement, the expressionless and repetitive features of a practically bare and insufferably silent stage: a prison where you momentarily find yourself trapped like a stoic sitting through the woman's forbidding existence.
+There wad a complex, excruciating psychology in the monotony of movement, the expressionless and repetitive features of a practically bare and insufferably silent stage: a prison where you momentarily found yourself trapped like a stoic sitting through the woman’s forbidding existence.

-The sense of pent-up foreboding constantly anticipated redemption that reflected back in real life about how the automation revolution has liberated humans from boredom and repetition.
+The sense of pent-up foreboding and constantly anticipated redemption reflected back in real life about how the automation revolution has liberated humans from boredom and repetition.

-The onstage conversation turned to an invitation to explore an island populated by AI-generated bizarre holographic sculptures morphing to a flurry of synthetic beats and busting a move.
+The onstage conversation turned to an invitation to explore an island populated by AI-generated, bizarre holograpic sculptures morphing to a flurry of synthetic beats and busting a move.

 A capsule suddenly materialized.
 Through the haze of radioactive waste and psychedelic spice one could see a legion stir: a slow club crowd gradually transformed by a staple DJ set to an orgy.

-Outside the bubble, the woman's non-conformist dance refuses to sway, no matter the lure of the tribe's forward-flowing and funky bass lines as an appeal to partake in the ritual.
+Outside the bubble, the woman’s non-conformist dance refused to sway, no matter the lure of the tribe’s forward-flowing and funky bass lines as an appeal to partake in the ritual.

 Are they ready for war?